coverclock/coverclock/README.md

 # Certifications

-John has been through the SSBI (a.k.a.
+John has been through the U.S. federal government's SSBI (a.k.a.
 Tier 5 or T5) process more than once.

 # Links